MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

    * **For existing datasets**, you can select:

      * **Add New Categorization** and then enter a title and probability threshold, same as with new datasets.
-     * An existing draft categorization to resume work on it, or to make a copy of it to work from.
+     * The name of an *existing draft categorization* to resume work on it.
+     * Select the row with the name of an *existing categorization*, and then select **Add New Categorization** to make a copy of it to work from.

 3. Each dataset requires at least one category for analysis, which is how you want to categorize the meetings.
 In **Dashboard** > **Add a New Category**, type the name of a category you want to add, and then press **Enter** to add it to the list.
 4. Select **Meeting** > **Open Query Builder** > **Discover Topics**, type one or more keywords, separated by commas, in one of the applicable **Keyword** boxes to view meetings with these keywords, and then select **Run query**.